audulus/docs/nodes.md

 The animation first shows the square wave superimposed on a series of the 6 sine waves.
 When these sine waves are added together, they create the square(-ish) wave that you see.

-The animation then separates these sine waves and creates a bar graph out of the ampitudes of each sine wave.
-The first bar on the left is the fundamental frequency, while the other bars are all harmonic frequencies, related to the fundamental.
+The animation then separates these sine waves and creates a bar graph out of the amplitudes of each sine wave.
+The first bar on the left is the fundamental frequency (1st harmonic), while the other bars are the 2nd-6th harmonic, related to the fundamental.

 Below you can see the same transformation happening with a saw wave - this time with 50 sine waves added together.